 In my work, I am fascinated by abandoned landscapes and sites of transition in history.
 The shipyards play a particularly important role for me as it is a piece of my community.
 Returning to my studio with detritus from the shipyard, I created nostalgic paintings, organic sculptures and ghostly photographs.
 All of these lost objects became signs of passage.

 Combining a variety of techniques, McMenemy continues her iconic method of recontextualizing images beyond the point of recognition.
-Using recognizable symbols of the working, she captures a moment, frozen in time, of the once lively shipyards now desolate and forbidding.
+Using recognizable symbols of the working class, she captures a moment, frozen in time, of the once lively shipyards now desolate and forbidding.
 These paintings bring light to the darkness, creating stories that will remain after the society that surrounds them fades.
 The trace memories of the blueprints pieces speak of residual energy in abandoned spaces.

 McMenemy presents a momento mori, a reflection on mortality, through her chosen objects.
 They become markers of faith; protective symbols that remind the viewer of strength and steadfastness during times of unpredictable tides.
 Ghost Passages is a blueprint for a graveyard and a resurrection of the blood, labour and loss seafarers suffered during the better part of their lives working at the shipyard.